gatsbyjs/gatsby-provision-sanity/README.md

 ## Local usage

 When running this locally, you will be prompted for environment variables if they are not found on the current process.
 Additionally, the script will update an `.env` file with the environment variables provided if one exists in the project already.

+## Limitations

+As of 5/26/22, this script depends upon a Sanity project having already been created with `sanity init` as well as a pair of tokens with Editor and Deploy permissions, respectively.